daurnimator/lua-spawn/README.md

 ## Rationale

-Spawning a new child program from a lua script is suprisingly hard.
+Spawning a new child program from a lua script is surprisingly hard.

 Existing solutions: